cgruver/okd4-single-node-cluster/docs/index.md

     The `DeployOkdSnc.sh` script will pull the correct version of `oc` and `openshift-install` when we run it.
 It will over-write older versions in `~/bin`.

-1. Now, we need a pull secret.

-   The first one is for quay.io.
-If you don't already have an account, go to `https://quay.io/` and create a free account.

-   Once you have your account, you need to extract your pull secret.

-   1. Log into your new Quay.io account.
-   1. In the top left corner, click the down arrow next to your user name.
-This will expand a menu
-   1. Select `Account Settings`
-   1. Under `Docker CLI Password`, click on `Generate Encrypted Password`
-   1. Type in your quay.io password
-   1. Select `Kubernetes Secret`
-   1. Select `View <your-userid>-secret.yml`
-   1. Copy the base64 encoded string under `.dockerconfigjson`

-        It will look something like:

-           ewoblahblahblahblahblahblahblahREDACTEDetc...IH0KfQ==

-        But much longer...
-    1. We need to put the pull secret into a JSON file that we will use to set up the install-config.yaml file.

-           echo "PASTE THE COPIED BASE64 STRING HERE" | base64 -d > ${OKD4_SNC_PATH}/pull_secret.json

 1. We need to configure the environment to pull a current version of OKD.
 So point your browser at `https://origin-release.svc.ci.openshift.org`.

     ![OKD Release](images/OKD-Release.png)

-    Select the most recent 4.4.0-0.okd release that is in a Phase of `Accepted`, and copy the release name into an environment variable:
+    Select the most recent 4.4.0-0.okd release from the `4-stable` stream that is in a Phase of `Accepted`, and copy the release name into an environment variable:

-       export OKD_RELEASE=4.4.0-0.okd-2020-03-23-073327
+       export OKD_RELEASE=4.4.0-0.okd-2020-05-23-055148-beta5

 1. The next step is to prepare the install-config.yaml file that `openshift-install` will use it to create the `ignition` files for bootstrap and master nodes.